An easy keto carrot cake recipe with a moist cinnamon crumb filled with carrots, crunchy pecans, and a sweet cream cheese frosting.

 Let’s do the maths.
 If you spread 1 ½ cup of carrots into a 16-slice cake, the net carbs per slice from the carrots is only 0.74 grams!

-The most important thing on a keto diet is to keep your macros under control.
+The most important thing about a keto diet is to keep your macros under control.

 It’s not about putting labels on food.
 Saying what’s keto and what isn’t.
 It’s all about the balance.
 Keeping your total daily net carbs, fat, and protein under control and keeping your body in fat-burning mode – ketosis.